quidampepin/quidampepin.github.io/en.md

 Welcome to my personal publishing space!

+Why not just talk about a blog?
+Because it won't just be a space for posting blog posts.
+There will also be short fiction texts, as well as notes, to quickly share a link or an idea.

- Blog posts, fiction, scattered notes: a place to publish writing experiments.
+In short: a place to publish my writing experiments.

 <div class="posts">